 Though some scholars debate the historical significance of the convention, Seneca Falls remains a potent symbol of equality.

 The now-accepted narrative of Seneca Falls as the beginning of the women’s movement in the United States began after the Civil War, as a form of leverage against the abolitionist movement.
 Historian Lisa Tetrault explains in her book The Myth of Seneca Falls that at the time of the ratification of the Fourteenth and Fifteenth Amendments, suffragettes such as Stanton and Susan B. Anthony were angered by the idea of the vote going to black men before it went to women.
-Thus, there was a need to remember the women’s movement began, and Stanton and Anthony commissioned The History of Women’s Suffrage, a three-volume participant history of the movement.
+Thus, there was a need to remember how the women’s movement began, and Stanton and Anthony commissioned The History of Women’s Suffrage, a three-volume participant history of the movement.

-Beginning in 1873, the women began holding anniversary events for the Seneca Falls Convention.
+Beginning in 1873, women began holding anniversary events for the Seneca Falls Convention.
 With each anniversary, the story became more elaborated and complex, creating a false narrative that the event was more than it seemed.
 Though the entire convention excluded poor women and black women, among other minorities, it was groundbreaking that women could hold this event at all.